-Current research shows that beta-glucans’ most important benefit to our health is to modulate the immune system and reduce inflammation.
-Additionally, they can help control blood sugar, improve feelings of fatigue, and increase overall endurance.
-They’re also shown to benefit those with cardiovascular disease and Type II diabetes.*
+Current research shows that beta-glucans’ most important benefit to our health is to modulate the immune system.
+Additionally, they can help regulate blood sugar, improve feelings of fatigue, and increase overall endurance.

 In some cases, beta-glucans can have a positive effect on malignant conditions based on their ability to increase certain immune cells that increase autophagy.*

 Also, consider that medicinal mushrooms have been used for thousands of years in Traditional Chinese Medicine (TCM), with varieties like reishi, shiitake, maitake, lion’s mane, turkey tail, and cordyceps being the most revered for their powerful health benefits.
 TCM practitioners still use medicinal mushrooms to treat a host of different ailments and health conditions.

 The chart below shows the significant difference between mushroom (fruiting body), pure mycelium and myceliated grain.
 Pure mycelium can be produced by growing the mycelium in a liquid substrate instead of a solid substrate.